-He was charged with being disorderly and failing to quit the Prince of Wales Inn at Great Ellingham when requested to do so by the Landlord.
-Alban Bass was also charged with assaulting the Landlord, Benjamin Lane.
+He was charged with being disorderly and failing to quit the Prince of Wales Inn at Great Ellingham when asked to do so by the Landlord, Benjamin Lane.
+Alban Bass was also charged with assaulting the Benjamin Lane.
 The offences took place on 29th July.

 Alban was convicted of both offences and was fined 16s for the first offence and fined (with costs) a total of £1 5s 6d for the assault.

-Alban Bass, the son of Benjamin and Charlotte Bass, was baptised in the Church of St James, Great Ellingham on 7th September 1862.
+Alban Bass was the son of Benjamin and Charlotte Bass.
+He was baptised in the Church of St James, Great Ellingham on 7th September 1862.
 Accordingly, he would have been aged 22 at the time of the court appearance.

-The census returns of 1871 and 1881 show Alban with his sister Adeline (Adelina) with grandparents Samuel and Rebecca Chaplin living in Bow Street, Great Ellingham.
+The census returns of 1871 and 1881 show Alban and his sister Adeline (Adelina) with their grandparents, Samuel and Rebecca Chaplin, in Bow Street, Great Ellingham.

-The 1891 census reveals Alban (then aged 28 and described as an unmarried Labourer) lodging with Isaac and Martha Skitmore and their family at The Green, Little Ellingham.
+The 1891 census captures 28 year old Alban lodging with Isaac and Martha Skitmore and their family at The Green, Little Ellingham.
 Alban is working as a labourer.

-Alban Bass married Thirza Houchen towards the end of 1892 in the Wayland District.
-Thirza died at the age of 36 and was buried in the churchyard at Great Ellingham on 27th May 1895.
+Towards the end of 1892, Alban married Thirza Houchen.
+Sadly, Thirza died less than three years later at the age of 36.
+She was buried in the churchyard at Great Ellingham on 27th May 1895.

 By 1901, Alban was living at Brick Kiln Cottages on the Hingham Road in Great Ellingham.

 Alban was still living in Great Ellingham at the time of the 1911 census.
-This census shows that Alban (a Widower) had one child.
+This census shows that Alban had one child.

-On 23rd July 1925, Alban Bass was also buried in the churchyard of St James on the 23rd July, 1925.
+Alban Bass died in the summer of 1925.
+He was also buried in the churchyard of St James on the 23rd July, 1925.
 He was aged 63 yrs.

 1871 census RG10/1841/80